 Ian and his family relocated to sunny Nelson at the end of March 2019.
 He works as semi-professional freelancer.
 Since arriving, he’s been making new connections within the film society and wider community.

-As a theatre practitioner and film maker, his particular focus is on strengthening Pasifika voices in the arts.
+As a theatre practitioner and film maker, his particular focus is on strengthening Pasifika voices, presence and visibility in the arts.

-His key credits include Lead Support ‘Rock Bottom’ – Written & Directed by Aaron Falvey, Co-Director with Patsy Burke ‘Our Stories’ short documentary 2021 and ‘Lipstick Kisses’ – 48HR Film Festival 2019; Co-Director of Massey University’s ‘Still Waiving’ 2017, forming part of the biennial global ‘Climate Change’ theatre event; Playwright – short play: A Girl’s Dance (Where is the Hope?
+His key credits include Lead Support in the multi-award winning film ‘Rock Bottom’ – Written & Directed by Aaron Falvey; Co-Director, Writer and Producer on the award winning short film documentary ‘Our Stories’ 2021 – nominated for five categories and won Best Music and Best Documentary; Co-Director ‘Lipstick Kisses’ – 48HR Film Festival 2019; Co-Director of Massey University’s ‘Still Waiving’ 2017, forming part of the biennial global ‘Climate Change’ theatre event; Playwright – short play: A Girl’s Dance (Where is the Hope?
 An Anthology of Short Climate Change Plays); Assistant Director, Stage Manager and Choreographic team on Te Rakau Theatre Hua o Te Wao Tapu Trust’s epic four-play series ‘The Undertow’; Lead support actor in ‘The Great Maiden’s Blush’ feature film; and lead actor in the ‘Maul’ short film.